RodneyMuyanga/BI---Business-Intelligence/README.md

 Dataene er baseret på de officielle kvartalstal fra Danmarks Statistik.
 Visualiseringen gør det nemt at sammenligne udviklingen og se hvor huslejen stiger mest og hvor meget den er steget.

+## Which machine learning methods did you choose to apply in the application and why?
+### Supervised Machine Learning: Salary Prediction (Linear Regression)
+We applied linear regression to predict the monthly income of employees.
+Linear regression was chosen because it is a simple and interpretable supervised learning method that allows us to analyze the relationship between employee attributes and salary.
+The method was also explicitly required by the assignment.

+## How accurate is your solution of prediction?
+Explain the meaning of the quality measures.
+### Supervised Machine Learning: Salary Prediction (Linear Regression)
+The linear regression model achieved an R²-score of 0.89, meaning it explained 89% of the variance in income in the dataset.
+The Mean Squared Error (MSE) was approximately 2.3 million (in dataset units).

+R² (coefficient of determination) shows how much of the variance in salary can be explained by the model’s input features.
+A score of 0.89 is considered strong.

+Mean Squared Error (MSE) is the average of the squared differences between the actual and predicted values.
+A lower MSE means the model is more accurate.

+## Which are the most decisive factors for quitting a job?
+Why do people quit their job?
+### Supervised Machine Learning: Salary Prediction (Linear Regression)
+The linear model sometimes gave unrealistically low salary predictions, especially for experienced profiles.
+This may be due to linear regression’s limitations in capturing non-linear relationships and overlapping features (e.g., age and total working years).
+A more advanced model like Random Forest Regressor could offer better results.
+Additionally, normalizing input values and selecting more relevant features might improve accuracy.

+## What could be done for further improvement of the accuracy of the models?

+## Which work positions and departments are in higher risk of losing employees?

+## Are employees of different gender paid equally in all departments?

+## Do the family status and the distance from work influence the work-life balance?

+## Does education make people happy (satisfied from the work)?

+## Which were the challenges in the project development?
+### Supervised Machine Learning: Salary Prediction (Linear Regression)
+One challenge was understanding why some variables had negative coefficients, even when they intuitively seemed to have a positive impact on salary.
+This was caused by feature overlap (e.g., age and experience) confusing the linear model.
+Another challenge was that model performance metrics like R² looked good, while the real-life predictions didn’t always make sense.
+To address this, we added visualizations (scatterplots, boxplots, correlation heatmaps) to help interpret the data more clearly.

+Note: The salary predictions are based on a synthetic dataset from IBM, and values are not linked to any real currency.
+Units are relative and only used for analysis purposes.